HajimeK/nd00333-capstone/starter_file/README.md

 In this example, maximizing the effectiveness of the efforts to approach to potential donors is prioritized.
 So the accuracy metrics is selected here.

 ### Results

+The best model was a Voting Ensemble model with a cv accuracy of 0.8714.

+The ensemble implemented

+#TODO
+and had 12 estimators, one of them being Xgboost.
+It used a LabelEncoder to encode the label column and used botch character and word TFIDF to generate a total of 5190 features from the text column.

 ![](ss/2021-07-24-23-37-01.png)